bropines/chrome-lens-py/README.md

 Special thanks to [dimdenGD](https://github.com/dimdenGD) for the method of text extraction used in this project.
 You can check out their work on the [chrome-lens-ocr](https://github.com/dimdenGD/chrome-lens-ocr) repository.
 This project is inspired by their approach to leveraging Google Lens OCR functionality.

+## TODO
+- Move all methods from [chrome-lens-ocr](https://github.com/dimdenGD/chrome-lens-ocr)
+- Do everything beautifully, and not like 400 lines of code, cut into modules by GPT chat
+- Something else very, very important...

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.